awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Optimization_Data_Collection/1_Deploy_Main_Resources.md

         Parameters:
         DestinationBucket:
             Type: String
-            Description: Name of the S3 Bucket that needs to be created to hold information
+            Description: Name of the S3 Bucket that needs to be created to hold information.
+This will be combined with account id to make unique.
             AllowedPattern: (?=^.{3,63}$)(?!^(\d+\.)+\d+$)(^(([a-z0-9]|[a-z0-9][a-z0-9\-]*[a-z0-9])\.)*([a-z0-9]|[a-z0-9][a-z0-9\-]*[a-z0-9])$)
             Default: optimizationdatacollectionbucket
         ManagementAccountRole: